Hell hath no fury like a woman scorned. I’ve always liked that phrase, even though I wasn’t quite sure what it meant:

 First, Brad left for his second date with a new woman.
 She invited him to her house and made her intentions clear, so I knew what to expect.
 I decided to distract myself with some reading and research.

 The distraction was working until Ben got home.
 As most of his days are, I imagine it had been a long, hard workday.
-He was probably hungry and tired and walked into a messy house with two screaming kids, who didn’t want to leave him alone.
+He was probably hungry and tired and walked into a messy house with two screaming kids, who were vying for his attention.
 He immediately pointed out a pile of dust on the floor that had spilled out of an auto part he’d been working on the previous night.
 He’d tried to sweep it up, but my daughter wouldn’t give him the broom.
 I told him not to worry about it, that I’d get it later, but forgot.
 Not a big deal.
 I took care of it.

-So last night Ben said he was still pretty upset about it.
-It was a high-quality, glass container that couldn’t easily be replaced because it was part of a set.
-I told him I’d buy him another one.
+It was a high-quality, glass container that couldn’t easily be replaced.
+I told him I’d buy him another one and it wasn’t a big deal.
 He said he didn’t want one.
-I kept missing his point, and we both got angrier and angrier, until I yelled, “I don’t know why you’re making such a big f**ing deal about a stupid piece of Tupperware,” and listed all the things he did as a roommate annoyed me (immature, I know).
+I kept missing his point, and we both got angrier and angrier, until I yelled, “I don’t know why you’re making such a big f**ing deal about a stupid piece of Tupperware,” and listed all the things he did as a roommate annoyed me.

-I realize now, I should’ve just acknowledged that the glassware was important to him and apologized for disregarding his wishes and feelings.
-He had every right to be upset about it, and it was my invalidation of his feelings that caused the fight to escalate.
+I realize now, I should’ve just acknowledged that the glassware was important to him and apologized for invalidating his feelings.

 Fast Forward.
 Brad got home from his date glowing and gloating about what an awesome time he had with the new girl.
 I asked for the details and got them.
 Apparently, they wasted no time.
 Brad took her down before she even finished giving him the tour of her house, and, after a short break, they went at it again.
 He said it was amazing, reinvigorating and just what he needed.
 He even coined a phrase to describe the feeling he was having – “New Pussy Energy” – similar to the popular poly concept of “New Relationship Energy,” only in a more “casual sex” context.